WSO2 Support Services Policy

 Subscriber may raise a support ticket by visiting the WSO2 online support portal at https://support.wso2.com.
 New Subscribers are provided instructions on accessing the WSO2 support portal and other available support methods.
 There are no limits on support account authorized users.
 New users can be added by request from an authorized administrator to email@example.com.

-To ensure we can properly address the issue, please ensure that you:
+To ensure we can properly address your issue, please ensure that you:

 - Follow specific guidelines posted on the support portal on how to raise support tickets.